SalomePlatform/adao/doc/en/ref_algorithm_SamplingTest.rst

   SampleAsIndependantRandomVariables
-    This key describes the calculations points as an hyper-cube, for which the points on each axis come from a independant random sampling of the axis variable, under the specification of the distribution, its parameters and the number of points in the sample, as a list ``['distribution', [parametres], nombre]`` for each axis.
+    This key describes the calculations points as an hyper-cube, for which the points on each axis come from a independent random sampling of the axis variable, under the specification of the distribution, its parameters and the number of points in the sample, as a list ``['distribution', [parameters], number]`` for each axis.
 The possible distributions are 'normal' of parameters (mean,std), 'lognormal' of parameters (mean,sigma), 'uniform' of parameters (low,high), or 'weibull' of parameter (shape).
 That is then a list of the same size than the one of the state.